Logo

 Judith Jamison never ran the full piece from start to finish until the premiere.

-Judith Jamison danced alongside many renowned dancers, including the ballet legend Mikhail Baryshnikov, in a duet entitled Pas de Duke, choreographed by Alvin Ailey in 1976.
+Judith Jamison danced alongside many renowned dancers, including the ballet legend Mikhail Baryshnikov, in a duet, Pas de Duke, choreographed by Alvin Ailey in 1976.

-Judith Jamison began teaching master classes at Jacob's Pillow in 1981 and soon began choreographing her own works.
+Judith Jamison began teaching master classes at Jacob's Pillow in 1981 and soon began choreographing works.

-Judith Jamison later formed The Jamison Project with a group of dancers with a strong desire to work and learn.
+Judith Jamison later formed The Jamison Project with dancers who strongly desired to work and learn.

 Judith Jamison later invited guest choreographers, including Garth Fagan, to set work for the company.